 Dr. Peter Niculescu, Partner at Capital Market Risk Advisors (New York); former Executive Vice President of Capital Markets at Fannie Mae; former Managing Director and Co-Head of Fixed Income Research at Goldman Sachs.

-Laurence Rabinowitz QC, Barrister, One Essex Court (London).
+Laurence Rabinowitz KC, Barrister, One Essex Court (London).

 Kenneth Raisler, Partner, Sullivan and Cromwell LLP, Head of the Firm's Commodities, Futures and Derivatives Group (New York); former General Counsel, Commodity Futures Trading Commission; former Assistant United States Attorney for the District of Columbia.

 David W. Rivkin, Partner and Co-Chair of the International Dispute Resolution Group at Debevoise & Plimpton (New York); Immediate Past President of the International Bar Association.